junxit/us-congress-bills-117/metadata.md

 - 2022-07-21 — Placed on the Union Calendar, Calendar No. 333.
 - 2022-07-21 — Reported (Amended) by the Committee on Energy and Commerce.
 H. Rept.
 117-427.
 - 2022-07-21 — Reported (Amended) by the Committee on Energy and Commerce.
 H. Rept.
 117-427.
+- 2022-07-26 — Rules Committee Resolution H. Res.
+1254 Reported to House.
+Rule provides for consideration of H.R.
+3771, H.R.
+5118 and H.R.
+6929.
+Rule provides for consideration under structured rules for H.R.
+3771, H.R.
+5118 and H.R.
+6929, and provides for one hour of general debate on each bill.
+- 2022-07-27 — Amendment (A002) offered by Mr. Pallone. (consideration: CR H7188-7189; text: CR H7188)
+- 2022-07-27 — Amendment agreed to by House: On agreeing to the Pallone amendment (A002) Agreed to by voice vote.
+- 2022-07-27 — Amendment in the nature of a substitute reported by the House Committee on Rules.
+- 2022-07-27 — Considered as unfinished business. (consideration: CR H7220-7221)
+- 2022-07-27 — Considered under the provisions of rule H. Res.
+1254. (consideration: CR H7185-7189; text: CR H7185)
+- 2022-07-27 — DEBATE - Pursuant to the provisions of H. Res.
+1254, the House proceeded with 10 minutes of debate on the Pallone Part A amendment No. 1.
+- 2022-07-27 — DEBATE - The House proceeded with one hour of debate on H.R.
+3771.
+- 2022-07-27 — House amendment agreed to: On agreeing to the Pallone amendment (A002) Agreed to by voice vote.
+- 2022-07-27 — House amendment agreed to: On agreeing to the Rules amendment (A001) Agreed to by voice vote.
+- 2022-07-27 — House amendment offered
+- 2022-07-27 — House amendment offered
+- 2022-07-27 — House amendment offered/reported by: Amendment (A002) offered by Mr. Pallone.
+- 2022-07-27 — Motion to reconsider laid on the table Agreed to without objection.
+- 2022-07-27 — Mrs. Miller-Meeks moved to recommit to the Committee on Energy and Commerce.
+- 2022-07-27 — On agreeing to the Pallone amendment (A002) Agreed to by voice vote.
+- 2022-07-27 — On agreeing to the Rules amendment (A001) Agreed to by voice vote.
+- 2022-07-27 — On motion to recommit Failed by the Yeas and Nays: 198 - 225 (Roll no. 397).
+- 2022-07-27 — On passage Passed by recorded vote: 237 - 192 (Roll no. 398).
+- 2022-07-27 — POSTPONED PROCEEDINGS - The Chair put the question on the Miller-Meeks motion to recommit and by voice vote, announced that the noes had prevailed.
+Mrs. Miller-Meeks demanded the yeas and nays and the Chair postponed further proceedings on the motion to recommit until a time to be announced.
+- 2022-07-27 — Passed/agreed to in House: On passage Passed by recorded vote: 237 - 192 (Roll no. 398).
+- 2022-07-27 — Rule provides for consideration of H.R.
+3771, H.R.
+5118 and H.R.
+6929.
+Rule provides for consideration under structured rules for H.R.
+3771, H.R.
+5118 and H.R.
+6929, and provides for one hour of general debate on each bill.
+- 2022-07-27 — The previous question on the motion to recommit was ordered pursuant to clause 2(b) of rule XIX.
+- 2022-07-27 — The previous question was ordered on the amendment (A002) and the bill pursuant to the rule.